maachang/msful/README.md

 promise will be returned.
 Finally, as mentioned above, returning the result of promise will reflect the processing result.
-Also, the information of [rtx] is set to the first argument of function (value) for the first then.
+Also, the information of [rtx(ResponseContext)] is set to the first argument of function (rtx) for the first then.
 Also, exceptions etc. are passed by catch (e).
 ```